Manifest Specification

 Adoption Tiers

-Section titled “Adoption Tiers”The manifest supports three adoption tiers through progressive complexity.
+Section titled “Adoption Tiers”The manifest supports four adoption tiers through progressive complexity.

 Tier 1: Expressions Only